Water Quality

 Description of the Indicator

-This indicator measures two key parameters of water quality (pH, which is commonly used to measure acidity in water, and total dissolved solids) were analyzed.
-Stream water quality monitoring is conducted at several sites within the region along the Susquehanna River and adjacent watersheds.
-A pH of seven represents a neutral measurement.
-A value greater than seven indicates basic or alkaline conditions, and values less than seven indicate acidic conditions.
-The pH of natural waters is between 6.0 and 8.5.
-Any values less than 4.5 and above 9.5 tend to be severely damaging to ecosystems.
-The concentration of total dissolved solids (TDS) is a measure of the number of dissolved materials in water.
+The total dissolved solids (TDS) concentration measures water’s dissolved materials.
 These materials include sodium, calcium, magnesium, and others.
-Fresh water usually has TDS levels between 0 and 1,000 mg/L, dependent on the geography and contributing factors in the region.
+Fresh water usually has TDS levels between 0 and 1,000 mg/L, depending on the region’s geography and contributing factors.
 Values over 500 mg/L are considered elevated and can be unsuitable for drinking or household use.
 Although TDS is not considered a primary pollutant, water with a high TDS concentration may indicate elevated levels of ions such as aluminum, arsenic, copper, lead, nitrate, and others that do pose health concerns.

 Why is it important?